 Why do you think that different climates exist?
-(Answer: There are different factors that contribute to making different climates, including weather and seasons.)
+(Answer: Various different factors contribute to making different climates, including weather and seasons.)
 Would you find an alpine climate on the beach?
 Would you find a coastal climate on top of a mountain?
 Why not?
 Well, because different factors determine the climate of different places.
 What are the different factors?
-There are five main factors that determine climate.
+Five main factors determine climate.
 Let's learn a little more about them.
 (Start a list on the classroom board with the heading, Factors that Affect Climate.)

 Do you think climatic regions and weather patterns affect how people live their lives?
 Yes, they do!
-While some people have found ways to engineer artificial climates (such as air conditioning the inside of a building), people all over the world still need to plan for the weather.
-We have already learned a little bit about how different climatic regions affect the types of clothes people might wear and their water source, but what types of clothes work the best in different climates and how can they be made?
+While some people have found ways to engineer artificial climates (such as air conditioning the space inside buildings), people all over the world still need to plan for the weather.
+We have already learned a little bit about how different climatic regions affect the types of clothes people might wear and their water sources, but what types of clothes work the best in different climates and how can they be made?
 From where do you get drinking water if you live in the desert?
-Did you know that engineers can help people get clean drinking water?
-Engineers design water systems for cities and countries that are not located near a source of fresh water.
-Did you know that engineers can help design clothing?
-Well, they do.
-They develop clothing materials that help keep people warm or cool, depending on their climate.
+Did you know that engineers help people get clean drinking water?
+Engineers design water systems for cities and countries that are not located near fresh water sources.
+Did you know that engineers also help design clothing and fabrics?
+They develop clothing materials that help keep people warm or cool, depending on their climates.
 Engineers also develop new technologies to predict daily weather and protect people from weather elements such as rain, temperature changes and storms.

 Tropical climates mainly occur in the tropical zone, which is the region of the earth between the Tropic of Cancer and the Tropic of Capricorn.
 Every point within this region receives perpendicular rays of the sun for at least one day of the year.
 The entire zone receives sunshine more directly than other areas, which results in a higher average annual temperature and less-drastic seasonal changes than other zones.
 Instead of temperature changes, seasons are marked by rain changes, such as monsoon rains.